platformsh/platformsh-docs/docs/src/domains/cdn/cloudflare.md

 To properly configure your Cloudflare CDN, see the Cloudflare official documentation on [how to get started](https://developers.cloudflare.com/cache/get-started/).
+Make sure your CDN points to your [project target](../../domains/steps/_index.md#2-get-the-target-for-your-project).

 ## 3. Handle apex domains